-Most people don’t think of nettle for dogs when they think of a good holistic treatment option, but stinging nettle really does have a host of herbal properties worth exploring.
+Most people don’t think of nettle for dogs when they think of a good holistic treatment option, but stinging nettles for dogs really do have a host of herbal properties worth exploring.
 We’ll touch on some of them in this piece, with the caveat right off the bat that stinging nettle is certainly not the friendliest of herbs in this series.

-Therapeutic Purposes and Health Benefits of Nettle for Dogs:
+Therapeutic Purposes and Health Benefits of Nettles for Dogs:

 Naturally, stinging nettle stings.
 This plant gives an immediate prescription of contact dermatitis and does not appear to be the most hospitable of nature’s foliage.
 But getting past that opening tingle – and the little blisters that may come with it – can lead to a wealth of natural healing.
 Deciding whether that risk is worthwhile is the purview of the pet owner, of course.